EISTW/OpenLdocs/docs/documentation/guides/demo_package_guide.md

   * Uses its own internal **H2 database** to store user settings, so no external database is needed.
   * All your work (projects, settings) is stored locally in the `openl-demo/` subfolder.
   * Comes with a pre-initialized local 'design' **Git repository** containing examples and tutorials, located at `openl-demo/repositories/design/`.
-  * Comes with a pre-initialized local 'deployment' **Git repository** for connecting with the Rule Services, located at `openl-demo/repositories/deployment/`.
+  * Comes with a pre-initialized local 'deployment' repository for connecting with the Rule Services, located at `openl-demo/repositories/deployment/`.

 ### Rule Services